bootphon/phonemizer/README.md

 It is much more efficient to minimize the number of calls to the `phonemize` function.
 Indeed the initialization of the phonemization backend can be expensive, especially for espeak.
-In one exemple:
+In one example:

 ```python
 from phonemizer import phonemize